-$$\delta(f_1, f_2) = 1 - PMI{norm}(f_1, f_2) \tag{7}$$
+$$\delta(f_1, f_2) = 1 - PMI{norm}(f_1, f_2)$$ (7)

 Figure 2 illustrates the behavior of δ .
 The different regions, labeled with capital letters, have different colors to symbolize regions of different values in both modalities.
 The red crosses are sample points for which the δ value should be calculated.
-For the sample point S_1 the involved marginal probabilities $(P(f_1))$ and $P(f_2)$ are rather low because only a small area (C_1) and (C_2) has the same value in both modalities.
-For the sample point (C_2) has the same value in both modalities.
-For the sample point (C_2) has the same point probability in the second modality is higher because the sample point lies in a larger area (C_2) .
-The joint probability (C_1) , (C_2) is the same for both sample points because the combination of (C_2) and (C_2) occurs exactly as often as the combination of (C_2) and (C_2) occurs exactly as often as the combination of (C_2) and (C_2) occurs exactly as often as the combination of (C_2) and (C_2) occurs exactly as often as the combination of (C_2) and (C_3) and (C_4) an modality 1.
+For the sample point S_1 the involved marginal probabilities ($P(f_1)$ and $P(f_2)$) are rather low because only a small area (C_1 and C_2) has the same value in both modalities.
+For the sample point S_2 the marginal probability in the second modality is higher because the sample point lies in a larger area B_2 .
+The joint probability $P(f_1, f_2)$ is the same for both sample points because the combination of C_1 and C_2 occurs exactly as often as the combination of D_1 and B_2 .
+By calculating the δ values with these probabilities we, however, get a smaller value for the sample point S_1 than for the sample point S_2 .

+This example can be interpreted in a way that for sample point S_1 both modalities contain correlated information whereas for S_2 modality 1 complements the information of modality 2 because the region D_1 is only represented in modality 1.
 This means that the δ value responds with a high value for regions with high opposite information content.
 So this value can be used to separate tissues which only show up in one modality from tissues which are present in both modalities.
 It can be seen as a quantity which indicates the difference of information content in both modalities at each sample point.
 Noise in the data sets does not influence the δ value.
-It flattens the probability distribution function but the relation between the probabilities does not change and, therefore, the δ value is not affected.
+It flattens the probabilities does not change and, therefore, the δ value is not affected.
 The following section describes how this property can be integrated in the classification process.